rowanthorpe/taskwrangle/README.md

 ---------

-I was frustrated by various task-management systems I gave up on over the years (mainly due to them being over-engineered for my needs, and never having the time to become a "task-management guru" just to have a hierarchical TODO system).
+I was frustrated by various task-management systems I gave up on over the years (mainly due to them being over-engineered for my needs, and my never having the time to become a "task-management guru" just to have a hierarchical TODO system).
 From those experiences and some good takeaways from working with trouble-ticket and project-management systems over the years, I know very much